 In 2016, we adopted the W.A.G.E. model for artist compensation which resulted in a significant increase in artist fees.
 This model has allowed for stronger programming, and better public perception of who we are and what we do, as well as an increase in attendance.

-In 2017, in response to the growing demand for affordable arts space in the Bay Area, I launched the first Studio Lab Curatorial and Artist Residence program at Pro Arts.
+In 2017 and in response to the growing demand for affordable arts space in the Bay Area, I launched the first Studio Lab Curatorial and Artist Residence program at Pro Arts.

-The Studio Lab Curatorial Residency provides curators and cultural workers with research, development, production, and exhibition space and resources.
-Studio Lab Curatorial Residencies are highly flexible, and inclusive.
+The Studio Lab Curatorial Residency provides curators and cultural organizers with research, development, production, and exhibition space and resources.
+This residency program is also highly flexible and inclusive.

 In 2016, I initiated The Hybrid Series at Pro Arts.
-The series blurs the traditional boundaries between artistic disciplines such as visual and performance art, music and literary arts, and film and architecture.
+The series blurs the traditional boundaries between artistic disciplines, such as visual and performance art, music and literary arts, and film and architecture.
 It also, on occasion, presents works that are a cross-breed between art and other disciplines, such as natural and physical science, technology, popular culture and philosophy.
-The series aims to serve as a departure from the conventional mode of presentation that is the grouping of like items.

 In FY2016-17, under my leadership Pro Arts spun off East Bay Open Studios into its own, successful organization.

-In 2017, the Great Wall of Oakland became a program of Pro Arts, moving its outdoor architectural projection site, dedicated to the public presentation of film, video, and moving image arts, to Frank H. Ogawa Plaza.
-This program continues to engage the Oakland and Bay Area community in ongoing public projections, using cutting-edge technology to bring art of the highest caliber to our region.
+In 2017, the Great Wall of Oakland became a program of Pro Arts, moving its outdoor architectural projection site, dedicated to the public presentation of film, video, and moving image arts, to Pro Arts/Frank H. Ogawa Plaza.
+This program continues to engage the Oakland and Bay Area community in ongoing public projections, using cutting-edge technology to bring art of the highest caliber to the community.

 In May of 2018, I collaborated with FoundSF on the “Imagining Post-Capitalism Festival,” – a festival, which brought together activists, artists, and the general public to explore a future without capitalism, with scheduled activities including lectures, community gatherings, discussions, presentations, performances, screenings, and art actions and interventions.